 There are several different means in which chemicals can be applied for pest control.
 The safety of the technician, people, and surrounding areas are the primary concern prior to any application.
 All applications will be completed in a manner that is compliant with the laws and regulations of the location and the product label.
 The technician will be properly outfitted for a pesticide application, adhering to personal protective equipment protocol as set by the pesticide label and SSC.
-Unless the work is exempted under an emergency work order, all pesticide applications in occupied spaces will take place after the 48 hour advanced notification has past.
+Unless the work is exempted under an emergency work order, all pesticide applications in occupied spaces will take place after the area has been notified 48 hours in advance.
 This allows adequate time for persons present to ask questions and determine if they choose to be present during the application.